codi0/prototypr/README.md

 ## Theme modules

 A module can be assigned as a theme, using a config option.
-An example theme is included as a reference:
+An example theme (called theme!) is included as a reference.
 ```
+//Set which module will act as the theme
 $this->config('theme', '{moduleName}');
 ```

 A theme module can also access the View engine, by defining php files in a /functions/ directory.
 This allows for view manipulation, such as:
 ```
-//inject assets into the template head
+//Inject assets into the template head
 //Inside theme functions, $this represents the View class, with the App class available by calling $this->app
 $this->queue('css', 'assets/css/app.css');
 $this->queue('js', 'assets/js/app.js');